 Footprint evaluation focuses on the ‘footprint’ that human systems make on natural systems.
 This requires attention to the nexus between human systems and natural systems.
 Footprint evaluation is grounded in the premise that all evaluations should include consideration of environmental sustainability, even when this is not a stated goal of the intervention.
 This is so that decision-making can take into account the potential and actual impacts of planned interventions (projects, programs, policies) on the environment.

 If you'd like to stay up to date with this project, sign up for the Footprint Evaluation newsletter, and join the Footprint Discussion Group.

 Why footprint evaluation is needed

-The world is faced with numerous environmental crises with potential for global catastrophe, including climate change, pollution, loss of biodiversity, and deforestation.
+The world is faced with numerous environmental crises with the potential for global catastrophe, including climate change, pollution, loss of biodiversity, and deforestation.
 In order to address, mitigate and avoid these, it is essential that decision-making takes into account the potential and actual environmental impacts of planned interventions, and that evaluations of interventions provide this information.
-However, although the OECD-DAC evaluation criteria including 'significant environmental impacts' in the scope of impact evaluation, most evaluation usually fails to do so, and specialist environmental evaluation often focuses on narrow technical questions rather than using evaluation concepts, processes and methods to answer evaluative questions in ways that can support improved decision-making.
+However, although the OECD-DAC evaluation criteria include "significant environmental impacts" in the scope of impact evaluation, most evaluation usually fails to do so, and specialist environmental evaluation often focuses on narrow technical questions rather than using evaluation concepts, processes and methods to answer evaluative questions in ways that can support improved decision-making.